yunmingzhang17/yunmingzhang17.github.io/language.md

 There are many predfined schedules in the [__input_with_schedules__ directory](https://github.com/GraphIt-DSL/graphit/tree/master/test/input_with_schedules).
 For a specific graph and application, the [script](https://github.com/GraphIt-DSL/graphit/blob/master/graphit_eval/eval/table7/benchmark.py#L16) shows the best schedule.

-In general, the following schedule achieves reasonable perforamnce on social networks.
+In general, the following schedule achieves reasonable perforamnce on social networks (assuming the relevant edgeset apply operator is labeled with `#s1`).
 ```
 schedule:
     program->configApplyDirection("s1","SparsePush-DensePull");